 This home with fine custom millwork would be one that I would not paint.

-Interesting, above one room has stained wood, and the one across is painted trim.
+Interestingly, one room has stained wood, and the one across has painted trim.

 The beautiful colors and furnishings look great with this stained wood trim.